 This post gives you an overview of parlay betting, a form of betting that allows gamblers to place several wagers on one and the same ticket.
 Such a bet is also referred to as an accumulator.
 If any of the selections ends with a push, the total profit is lowered to what it would have been if the selection was not part of that ticket.
 If any one of the selections loses, you lose your full stake.
 This type of betting is very common among bettors.
 If used properly, it can generate lots of profits.
 If not, it can cause you to bust.

 Unfortunately, a lot of people are not aware how the system truly works and end up making a wrong choice.
-We can help you avoid that by answering the following questions: what is a parlay, how does it work, and is it worth it?
+We can help you avoid that by answering the following questions: what is parlay, how does it work, and is it worth it?
 At the end of the post, we will also give you a few pieces of advice related to this particular strategy.
 Take a look.

 Understanding the Concept behind Parlays

 To explain what parlay betting is, let us take you away from sports betting for a while.
 Imagine you go to a casino and start playing blackjack.
 You begin by betting £100.
-The bet wins and you obtain a total of £200.
+The bet wins, and you obtain a total of £200.
 You place another bet and win.
 You now have £400.
 You keep on betting and winning, doubling your profits every time, from £800 to £1,600 and so on until you reach £6,400.
 You have been successful six successive times, turning your initial £100 into a huge profit.
 It sounds great, doesn’t it?

 Now, let us assume you go back to the casino tomorrow and they offer a new type of blackjack.
 The rules dictate that you have to win six successive hands for your wager to win after which you will be paid 60-1 (61.00 in decimal odds format).
 If any of the hands is lost before you reach that number, you lose your entire stake.
 You would not be tempted to play this game, would you?
 Just yesterday the bets you won six successive times provided a payout of 63-1 (64.00).
 Why would you risk it?

 It may come as a surprise, but quite a lot of people would take advantage of the offer.
 This is what punters do when it comes to parlay betting.
-We believe you no longer need to ask yourself, “What is a parlay bet?”
-We already answered that.

 Truth be told, flipping a coin six successive times has fair odds of 63-1 (64.00).
 As well as that, total bets and point spreads are 50/50 propositions.
 In comparison, parlay betting is offered at the following odds at some common bookmakers: 35-1 (36.00); 40-1 (41.00); and 45-1 (46.00).
 As the numbers show, the odds seem too ridiculous for a gambler to ever be tempted to place a sports betting parlay.
 Yet, there are many bettors who naively take that road.
 And if you want to know the truth, this type of bets targets people of this kind.